Chymyst/chymyst-core/docs/chymyst03.md

 `Error:(245, 8) reaction body must not emit blocking molecules inside function blocks (f(()))` `    go { case c(_) => while (true) f() }`

-In a future version of `Chymyst Core`, the nonblocking transformation may be performed by macros as an automatic optimization when possible.
+In a future version of `Chymyst Core`, the unblocking transformation may be performed by macros as an automatic optimization when possible.

 # Molecules and reactions in local scopes

 Since molecules and reactions are local values, they are lexically scoped within the block where they are defined.
 If we define molecules and reactions in the scope of an auxiliary function, or in the scope of a reaction body, these newly defined molecules and reactions will be encapsulated and protected from outside access.

-We already saw one use of this feature for the nonblocking transformation, where we defined a new reaction site nestd within the scope of a reaction.
+We already saw one use of this feature for the unblocking transformation, where we defined a new reaction site nestd within the scope of a reaction.
 To further illustrate this feature of the chemical paradigm, let us implement a function that encapsulates a “concurrent counter” and initializes it with a given value.

 Our previous implementation of the concurrent counter has a drawback: The molecule `counter(n)` must be emitted by the user and remains globally visible.